coreos/docs/ignition/what-is-ignition.md

 Even though Ignition only runs once, it packs a powerful punch.
 Because Ignition runs so early in the boot process (in the initramfs, to be exact), it is able to repartition disks, format filesystems, create users, and write files, all before the userspace begins to boot.

 Because Ignition runs so early in the boot process, the network config is available for networkd to read when it first starts, and systemd services are already written to disk when systemd starts.
-[Configuring the network][network config] is no longer an issue.
+[Configuring the network][network-config] is no longer an issue.
 This results in a simple startup, a faster startup, and the ability to accurately inspect the unit dependency graphs.

 ### No variable substitution